 I've also tried the product that you sprinkle outside the home.
 I think it's a good defense if they're not in your home, but if they're already in, use the gel.

 Borax mixed with powdered sugar worked for me.
 Just be sure to keep pets away from it.

 The product that works best for ant deterrent is Boric Acid.
 It comes in several different forms.
 I have found a tablet called Echol, found in a hardware store, works best for me.
-Just throw some in the bottom/back of your kitchen cupboards, under your stove and around the pipes in your bathroom vanity.
-As they disintegrate, replace with fresh ones, which is usually about every 6 months or a little less.

 I had the same problem in my basement they would gather under any moist area or under boxes or bags.So I use this mixture and they disapear in a couple of days.